The Goddess of Spring

 The Goddess of Spring is a 9-minute Silly Symphonies animated Disney short film.
 Unlike most Symphonies produced at the time, usually comedic, the short contains operatic themes and is often cited as melodramatic.
 It was released in 1934, and its production was important to the development of the later full-length Snow White and the Seven Dwarfs style and animation, particularly regarding the usage of the rotoscoping technique for realistically-proportioned characters.

 The plot follows the Greek myth of Persephone and Hades, known here by his Roman name of Pluto with imagery evocative of Hell and Satan (more specifically, a traditional stage Mephistopheles).

 Plot

-There once was a time in the long, long, ago, when there was joy and laughter everywhere, when the flowers that grew, blossomed all the year through, and the world was eternally fair.
-For there lived a maiden, so gentle was she, that all the world loved her tenderly, and life was then so pleasant, that joy was ever present, and the world grew more lovely each day.
-The flowers danced around her, they formed a wreath and crowned her, the Goddess of Eternal Spring, the Goddess of Eternal Spring.

 Persephone lives in a beautiful garden of eternal spring.
 She is greeted by dancing flowers and elves who stand by her throne and defend her when Pluto, the God of the Underworld, comes to take her away.
 He plans to make her his queen in the Underworld, where she is crowned by Pluto and welcomed by a choir of imps.
 Meanwhile, above ground, the creatures suffer a rough winter and mourn the absence of their goddess.

 In the Underworld, the Goddess of Spring weeps.
 Pluto shows concern for her unhappiness, and offers anything to make her happy; they reach the agreement that she will spend six months above ground and six below, resulting in the four seasons.
 She is allowed to return to her world, thawing the snow and ending the winter.